Academic Catalog

 ENVS 30100 Environmental Research: Intermediate (LA)

 For intermediate students who desire hands-on research in issues relating to sustainability and the environment.
 Research can involve participation in continuing faculty research projects or in new, student-proposed projects.
 Students will work closely with a faculty member to guide their study.
-May be repeated for a total of (F,S,Y)
+May be repeated for a total of 6 credits.
+(F,S,Y)

 1-3 Credits